sebastiantoh/tp/docs/UserGuide.md

 Adds a scheduled meeting with the specified contact in StonksBook.

-To prevent the situation in which you end up with conflicting meetings, StonksBook will not allow you to add a new meeting if it conflicts with some meeting in StonksBook!

 Format: `meeting add c/CONTACT_INDEX m/MESSAGE d/START_DATETIME du/DURATION`

 * Adds a scheduled meeting with the contact at the specified `CONTACT_INDEX`.